steven-buytaert/snippets/README.md

 # snippets
 Container repo with very simple code snippets.
+All code should compile cleanly with either clang or gcc.
+Dependencies have been kept to a minimum;
+only standard C library functions are required (except for the gnu modular make snippet which is kind of obvious).

 * circbuffer: circular buffer that allows 1 reader and 1 writer to operate on it, lock free.